akeneo/pim-docs/design_pim/overview.rst

 In this code we do three things:

 - We override the ``render`` method to add custom render logic.
 In this example, we add a div inside our view with a simple text inside it.
 - We declare an event listener to listen to the click events on our view to call the `clicked` method
 - The clicked method will log the DOM click event each time a click is triggered on our view.

-You can find more informations about Backbone views on the `dedicated documentation <http://backbonejs.org/#View>`_
+You can find more information about Backbone views on the `dedicated documentation <http://backbonejs.org/#View>`_

 Register it